copperwater/xNetHack/doc/xnh-changelog-7.0.md

   respectively.)
 - New random tin flavor "stale", giving only 25 nutrition.
 - Skeletons rarely drop bone skeleton keys.
+- Blowing up a bag of holding gives some experience points, identifies the bag of holding, and identifies the wand of cancellation if that is the cause of the explosion.

 ### Interface changes